jeccalong/NPS_Mortality_Analysis/ERD/ERD.md

 The schema uses a star-schema-inspired approach with fact tables, dimension tables, and dedicated structures for activities, amenities, and geospatial boundaries.
 The intention is to support both high-level statistical work and more exploratory, question-driven analysis.

-## Core Design Principles
-**Separation of Fact and Dimension Tables**

-The database contains two primary fact tables

-***Mortality Incidents*** – individual-level event data, including cause, intent, demographics, and date.

-***Visits*** – monthly visitation counts for each park unit.

-All categorical descriptors (such as intent, cause, activity, etc.) live in dimension tables so they can be joined cleanly and consistently.

-## Dual Time Dimensions

-Because mortality and visitation data are collected at different time grains, the schema uses two separate time dimensions.

-***DATES*** (Daily):
-Used for mortality analysis that depends on weekday/weekend patterns, seasons, and specific dates.

-***MONTHS*** (Monthly):
-Used for visitation data, which is only reported at the monthly level, and supports seasonal and year-over-year comparisons.

-## Park & Geospatial Modeling
-***Park Units***

-The PARK_UNITS table stores identifiers and characteristics for each national park unit, including designation, region, and attributes like activities and amenities.

-***Geospatial Boundaries***

-The GEO table stores each park’s geometry and related shape metadata.
-This structure makes it easier to join boundaries with the cleaned geopandas DataFrame used for interactive mapping and spatial analysis in Folium.

-## Activities and Amenities

-Because parks can have many activities and many amenities, the schema uses bridge tables:

-PARK_ACTIVITIES – many-to-many relationship between parks and activity types.

-AMENITIES – stores amenity attributes linked to each park, with AMENITY_TYPES standardizing category names.

-This structure allows analysis based on categories that may show meaningful insights in the relationship between park characteristics and mortality events.

 ## Analytical Advantages of This Design

 The schema supports: